CNN’s W. Kamau Bell Shares His Feelings About Fox Host Tucker Carlson, Saying ‘F**k Him’

-On his podcast, The Last Laugh, Matt Willstein interviewed CNN host and comedian, W. Kamau Bell, who talked about his show, United Shades of America which examines race relations in the country.
-On a recent episode, Bell showed a clip of Fox News host, Tucker Carlson calling the comedian a “leader of the Antifa movement.”
+On his podcast, The Last Laugh, Matt Willstein recently interviewed CNN host and comedian W. Kamau Bell.
+Bell talked about his show, United Shades of America, which examines race relations in the country.
+On a recent episode, Bell showed a clip of Fox News host Tucker Carlson calling the comedian a “leader of the Antifa movement.”

-Willstein, who writes for The Daily Beast says that when he interviewed Bell about his CNN series, Carlson’s comment came up, and it was finally addressed.
-When the Fox News host initially called Bell an Antifa leader, Bell wanted to respond on social media and put Carlson in his place, but CNN asked him to cool off and “hold fire.”
+Willstein, who writes for The Daily Beast, says that when he interviewed Bell about his CNN series, Carlson’s comment came up — and it was finally addressed.
+When the Fox News host initially called Bell an Antifa leader, Bell wanted to respond on social media and put Carlson in his place, but CNN allegedly asked him to cool off and “hold fire.”

-Bell says he took a beat, but didn’t forget.
+Bell said he took a beat, but didn’t forget.

 “So they sort of talked to me about, hey, don’t get in a war with Tucker Carlson.
 But I’m going to hold this.
 I’m a comedian and an only child.
 So I keep grudges.”

-Bell shares that Carlson’s bookers wanted him to come on the Fox News show to be interviewed, but Bell says that even if CNN had given him the OK, he would have taken a hard pass.
+Bell shared that Carlson’s bookers wanted him to come on the Fox News show to be interviewed, but Bell said that even if CNN had given him the OK, he would have passed on the offer.

 “There is no circumstance in which I would do that.
 I’d rather talk to the Klan again.
 At least they’re honest.”